…Then Comes Marriage…No Wait…

-I have practiced family law for over 20 years and work daily with marriages that are beginning or ending.
+I have practiced family law for 25 years and work daily with marriages that are beginning or ending.
 Speaking honestly with your partner about financial planning and asset protection is honest, important, and saves a lot of grief and money if a marriage ends under any circumstances.

 A fair, carefully-drafted prenuptial agreement signed at least a month before a wedding achieves the following: